JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: The best part of the game.
 The main gimmick revolves around travelling between two timelines to find solutions for the other timeline, requiring players to pay some attention to the main plot, though the hints sometimes are too obvious.
 No random encounters, suitably sized maps and field abilities make for a fun dungeon experience.
 The combat system is also a highlight.
 Each battle requires careful thought even if you have a good strategy (I heard there are lots of ways to break it but never found on my own, those are hidden in the sidequests).

 Music: Ah yes it is Yoko Shimomura [insert fanboy screams here].
-This is probably her shortest OST by far.
+This is probably her shortest OST.
 Due to the game's structure, the music needs to be reusable enough in many cases and she nailed it as usual.
 You can hear a lot of KH style in it, with one track calling back to Legend of Mana (i think).
 Once a violin slut, always a violin slut.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |